A Guide To The Tashkent Metro Stations

 Olmazor Station opened in 1977 under the name Sobir Raximov, after the Soviet-Uzbek WWII hero, but in 2010 the station was renamed.
 The station connected Tashkent’s most populated southern district with Tashkent’s city center.

-Olmazor Station is rather simple in design with a traditional star motif on the floor and stone pillars.
+Olmazor Station is rather simple in design with a traditional star motif on the floor and stone pillars featuring carvings that depict scenes from the Great Patriotic War.
 Olmazor is at the southern terminus of the Chilonzor Line.

 With golden crowns embellished in crystal lights hanging from a white arched ceiling, Chilonzor Station feels elaborate and grandiose.
 Chilonzor was one of Tashkent’s first metro stations that opened in 1977 connecting the Chilonzor District to the center of Tashkent.
 Colorful ceramic murals on the walls feature typical scenes from farmers at work to men having glasses of chai atop a tapchan.